gnanas1295/networksJan24/README.md

 For any inquiries or assistance, please drop a message.

-*Note:* Make sure Docker is installed on the target machine(s) and Ansible is installed on the control machine before executing the playbook.
+*Note:* Make sure Ansible is installed on the control machine before executing the playbook.